Customer service and website support: email@example.com or 800-873-9871

 Thank you for your interest in Tricycle: The Buddhist Review.

-- Research upcoming books and assist in selecting titles for excerpts and reviews
+- Request review copies and assist in selecting excerpts for print and online

 Tricycle accepts applications for its editorial internship on a rolling basis.
 Our yearly internship calendar is divided into three cycles: summer, fall, and spring.
 To apply, please send a cover letter that specifies any Buddhist or writing background, a résumé, and two writing samples to firstname.lastname@example.org with “Editorial Internship” in the subject line.